-For most users, interest earned on the USD balance in their Wise Account will be taxed as ordinary income in the year it is received.
+For most users, interest earned in their Wise Account will be taxed as ordinary income in the year it is received.
 For all customers who earn more than $10.00 in interest, Wise will issue you a Form 1099-INT annually.

-Wise is not a tax advisor, and you should consult with a tax advisor to determine the tax consequences of earning interest on the USD Balance in your Wise Account.
+Wise is not a tax advisor, and you should consult with a tax advisor to determine the tax consequences of earning interest on the balances in your Wise Account.

 How is Wise able to offer this feature under its current licenses?